Aran Islands: Geology

-The islands' geology is mainly karst limestone, related to the Burren in County Clare (to the east), not the granites of Connemara to the north.
+The islands' geology is mainly karst limestone, related to the limestone plateau of the Burren in County Clare (to the east), not the granites of Connemara to the north.
 This is most obvious in the construction of the walls around the fields.

 The limestones date from the Viséan age of the Lower Carboniferous, formed as sediments in a tropical sea approximately 350 million years ago, and compressed into horizontal strata with fossil corals, crinoids, sea urchins, and ammonites.
 Glaciation following the Namurian facilitated greater denudation.
 The result is that the Aran Islands are one of the finest examples of a Glacio-Karst landscape in the world.
 The effects of the last glacial period (the Midlandian) are most in evidence, with the islands overrun by ice during this glaciation.
 The impact of earlier karstification (solutional erosion) has been eliminated by the last glacial period.
 Any karstification now seen dates from around 11,000 years ago, so the island karst is recent.

 Solutional processes have widened and deepened the grykes of the limestone pavement.
 Pre-existing lines of weakness in the rock (vertical joints) contribute to the formation of extensive fissures separated by clints (flat, pavement-like slabs).
 The rock karstification facilitates the formation of subterranean drainage.